EXCLUSIVE-Israel seized Binance crypto accounts to 'thwart' Islamic State, document shows

 A person with direct knowledge of Al Mutahadun said it did not work "at all" with crypto or cooperate with Hamas.
 "We are a money exchange company.
 Israeli allegations are all lies and are foundless," the person said.

-Al Mutahadun was designated as a "terrorist organisation" in May 2021 by Israel, the NBCTF list shows.
+Al Mutahadun was designated as a "terrorist organization" in May 2021 by Israel, the NBCTF list shows.

 Al Wefaq and Dubai Co. did not respond to Reuters' requests for comment via email and WhatsApp.